 On the Great Pond, information is again hard to find, but with fish to 30lb, they are worth fishing for.

 Both waters should respond to a baiting campaign, with location being paramount and with the two waters being large, open and shallow lakes, following the wind is a good starting point

 Mill Lane (Rock-Hard)

-Mill Lane is very weedy and has very clued up fish to 42lb 12oz, current Society record, that aren’t that hard to find, though trying to catch one is a different story.
+Mill Lane is very weedy and has very clued up fish to 53lb 8oz that aren’t that hard to find, though trying to catch one is quite a different story.

 A few fish is considered a very good season, making this venues one for the hardened carp angler.